mea-ola/assets/README.md

 Should be run from the command line

-`<blender executable>  -b creatureGenerator.blend -P make_creature.py -- --random`
+`<blender executable>  -b creatureGenerator.blend -P make_creature.py -- --random <scale> <number of creatures>`

 params if you wanna do it manually (like a loser)

 ```
 time<float> (used only if you want the lighting to match a darker setting, keep at zero otherwise,

 eyes<bool> True for normal eyes (black pupils), False for nocturnal eyes (white pupils on black),
 hands<float> 0 for sphere hands, as you go up to 1 you get fingers,